manumonforte/File_mtar/README.md

 # File_mtar

-Project corresponding to the subject Operational Systems (SO) of the Complutense University of Madrid that performs Simple C unix fileSystem.
+Project corresponding to the subject Operational Systems (SO) of the Complutense University of Madrid that performs A simple C .tar

 ### Prerequisites